pgrp770/mivchan_4_tomer/README.md

 #### Begin project

-1. run create_tables
-2. run the seed
-3. run the app
+1. load the data of missions of wwII in data base with name "mivchan_data_4_wwII" 2run the app

 have fun!!!